 MassHousing Mortgage 100 borrowers are eligible for discounted mortgage insurance premiums.

 Borrowers do not have to be first-time homebuyers if they are purchasing a home in Boston, Cambridge, Chelsea, Everett, Fall River, Lawrence, Lynn, North Adams, or Somerville.
 First-time homebuyers must complete an approved homebuyer class before closing.
-Borrowers also must participate in landlord counseling for the purchase of multi-family homes.

 Operation Welcome Home provides affordable mortgage financing, as well as closing cost and down payment assistance, to help members of the Reserves and National Guard, active-duty military, veterans, and Gold Star Families purchase a home in Massachusetts.